devunwired/apktools/README.md

 This gem also currently contains the following binary utility scripts:

-* `get_app_version`: Read the versionName and versionCode attributes out of AndroidManifest.xml; resolving any resource references if necessary.
+* `get_app_version.rb`: Read the versionName and versionCode attributes out of AndroidManifest.xml; resolving any resource references if necessary.

 Planned Work
 ============